sanalpanicker-zz/JSONQuery_Generator/README.md

 ## Improvements that could be done if I had more time

-1)The Query generation can add delete and add button to give more flexibity to rule and group creation.
+● The Query generation can add delete and add button to give more flexibity to rule and group creation.

-2)More detailed test cases could be written
+● More detailed test cases could be written

-3)Error handling and validations could be more graceful and detailed 4)Could have a responvie UI.
+● Error handling and validations could be more graceful and detailed

+● Could have a responvie UI.